CiscoSE/stealthwatch-config-backup/README.md

 ## Configuration

 You need the IP address of the SMC, the username, password and the full path of where the script will download all the backup files.
 It is recommended to create a separate SMC login account for API usage, otherwise the admin will be logged out during every API call.
-Add the IP of the SMC, the username, password and the path to the config.json file.
+Add the IP of the SMC (SMC_IP), the username (SMC_USER), password (SMC_PASSWORD) and the path where the backups needs to be stored (BACKUP_DIR) to the config.json file.
 If you do not add anything, you will be prompted to fill this in when executing the script.
 _Its recommended to create unique credentials for scripting/API purposes._

 ## Testing